Blog

 We all love stories.
 Remember when our parents used to read us a story before bedtime?
 Now we are binge-watching our favourite film or series on Netflix.
 The earliest form of storytelling through oral tradition was to convey information, entertainment and values from sender to receiver.
 And in the current digital landscape, storytelling offers numerous opportunities for winning, captivating and retaining the attention of audiences.

-With the shift in the media landscape from traditional to digital channels, brands and companies are increasingly applying (visual) storytelling in their communication.
-Because you can convey a message or theme better with stories.
-And by adding images and media, you can strengthen the imagination of the audience.
-Experience and emotion come in to play.
-Storytelling in content marketing is therefore a powerful tool to win and retain the attention of audiences.
-Moreover, we tell stories to surprise, not to sell.
+The shift in the media landscape from offline to online has caused brands and companies to apply (visual) storytelling in their communication.
+Storytelling conveys that a message or theme is better expresssed and received when told through a story.
+By adding images and media, you can stimulate the imagination of the audience.
+As a result, emotion rises and creates a memorable experience.
+Therefore, using storytelling techniques in content marketing is a powerful way to capture and retain the attention of your audiences.
+In the end, we stories primarily aim to surprise, not to sell.

 Once upon a time...

-Since the beginning of humanity, stories have been used to convey messages.
-The basic characteristics of a story are described by philosopher Aristotle around 335 BC;
+Stories have been used to convey messages since the start of humanity.
+The basic characteristics of an engaging story are described by philosopher Aristotle around 335 BC.

-According to Aristotle, emotion and humor also are a crucial element for your story to grab and surprise the audience.
-According to him, humor is the way to break predictability.
-Stories are best if they are short & powerful and when they are honest, because Shakespeare once said; ‘’No legacy is so rich as honesty’’.
+According to Aristotle, emotion and humor also are a crucial storytelling element in order to grab and surprise the audience.
+He argues that humor is the way to break predictability.
+Stories are best if they are short, powerful and honest.
+Much like Shakespeare once said: ‘’No legacy is so rich as honesty’’.

 Our wonderful brain

-Why is storytelling so effective?
-You can thank the functioning of our brain.
+What makes storytelling so effective for reader engagement?
+We can thank the functioning of our brain.
 Seven areas in our brains become active during the processing of stories.
-For example, with extensively written stories, fantasies are simulated while reading.
-This ensures that the brain remembers the story better.
-But it also applies to the stories that we hear or see.
+In case of extensive stories, for example, our visual imagination is simulated while reading.
+This makes chances that the brain remembers the story more likely.
+However, this stimulation of the brain does not only occur to reading, but also to the stories that we hear or see.

 Source: YouTube